 Engagement gives people an opportunity to have their say on services.
 By gathering people's views, it helps us understand what matters to people.

 In this section you will find all Freedom of Information (FOI) requests made to our Partnership.
 You can also ask a question of your own.

-For more information about the vaccine, please see these frequently asked questions.
+or more information about the COVID-19 vaccine, visit nhs.uk/conditions/coronavirus-covid-19/coronavirus-vaccination or see these frequently asked questions.

 Selected documents from Public Health England relating to the coronavirus (COVID-19) vaccination programme.
 For the full list of documents, visit the Public Health England website.

 Translations and alternative formats (including British sign language, large print and easy read versions) are also available on a variety of topics on Public Health England’s resource centre.

 British Sign Language (BSL) videos related to the vaccination programme, along with leaflets on which these videos are based on are also available to download, with paper copies are also available to order.